Blair (publisher): History

 From Judy Hogan's personal essay:

-In 2018, Carolina Wren acquired John F. Blair, Publisher, and took the name Blair.
-John F. Blair, Publisher was founded in 1954.
+In 2017, Carolina Wren acquired the trademarks and back catalog of the Winston-Salem–based publishing house John F. Blair, which had been founded in 1954.
+The publisher began doing business as Blair effective January 1, 2018.

 Contests and awards

 In odd-numbered years, with a postmark deadline of February 15, the publisher reads full-length poetry collections by emerging authors who haven't had more than one full-length book published.

 In even-numbered years, with a postmark deadline of February 15, the publisher reads submissions to the Doris Bakwin Award for Writing by a Woman.